guretskiysemyon/StudyProjects/README.md

 2. [EchoMessanger](https://github.com/guretskiysemyon/EchoMessenger) -

-This is a full-stack messenger project we called Echo.
-It encompasses both the front-end and back-end aspects of a messaging application.
+This is the Echo project, a full-stack messenger application that encompasses both front-end and back-end development, as well as mobile development.

 Please feel free to explore these projects and provide any feedback or suggestions.
 Thank you!